Have you ever thought to yourself, “is cardio necessary to achieve my goals?”

 There just isn’t enough time in a day to do all the steady-state cardio necessary to actually burn a significant amount of calories.

 One hour on a treadmill can burn anywhere from 300-500 calories, depending on your size and how fast you are running.

 If you ask me, 1 hour is too long of a commitment to just burn 400 calories.
 You could find several drinks at Starbucks that have more calories than that.

-You are far more likely to lose weight by cleaning up your eating habits than by doing cardio.
+- You are far more likely to lose weight by monitoring your calorie intake than by doing cardio.

 Is Cardio Necessary For Abs (or Toning)?

 Cardio is no more effective at helping you tone your body than it is at helping you lose weight.

 In order for you to develop visible abs and improve your body composition, you need to decrease your body fat percentage.
 This is primarily determined by your genetics.

 Cardio can help you lose body fat, but only if these prerequisites are in place:

 - You clean up your diet and minimize your consumption of low-quality foods